-Trump Often Picks Fights With Governors, But Americans Like Them More
+Coronavirus Latest: Trump's Fight With Governors Is One He Can't Win

 - Shortage Of Dialysis Equipment Leads To Difficult Decisions In New York ICUs: Many hospital workers on the front lines in the metro area have been sounding the alarm that a different piece of lifesaving equipment is in short supply and high demand: dialysis machines.

 - Star-Studded 'One World' Concert To Rally Support For Health Care Workers: Aside from the entertainers and the novelty of all three major broadcast networks airing the same program at the same time, politically, notice who participated in this event to support the World Health Organization — and who didn't.
-Former First Ladies Laura Bush and Michelle Obama were in it; no one from the Trump White House participated.
+Former first ladies Laura Bush and Michelle Obama were there; no one from the Trump White House participated.

 - Coronavirus Fears Have Produced A Lot Of New Gun Owners — And Safety Concerns